threefoldtech/js-sdk/docs/wiki/quick_start.md

 ## Access admin panel

-Now the admin panel should available on the host and can be accesse through `<HOST>/admin` where you will be redirected to 3bot login.
+Now the admin panel should available on the host and can be accesse through `<HOST>/admin` where you will be redirected to threebot login.
 The admin panel ha many functionalities but our main usage in this tutorial will be to deploy an ubuntu container using its chatflow.
 Note: if you started threebot server with `--local` option, then the admin can be accessed with `https://172.17.0.2:8443/admin/`

 ## Create a new wallet